ForgeRock/forgerock-web-login-framework/README.md

 **This is a prototype of a development framework for integrating a ForgeRock Login Widget into an existing app, or running as a standalone Login App.
 This project is not officially supported and is not recommended for any project development.
 If you use this, you accept all the risks that come with unsupported software.**

+## Overview

+This Login Widget is intended to be an all-inclusive, UI component that can be used within any modern JavaScript app for handling the default login, registration and related user flows.
+It can be used within a React, Vue, Angular or any other modern JavaScript framework (does not support Node.js or SSR).
+Although it's developed with Svelte and Tailwind, it has no runtime dependencies and is library and framework agnostic.

+This Widget can be used in two different ways (or "form factors"):

+1. Modal component: this renders the form elements inside a modal dialog that can be opened and closed.
+This component is mounted outside of your app's controlled DOM.
+2. Inline component: this is just the form elements themselves, no container.
+This component is intended to be rendered inside your app's controlled DOM.

+Both components provides the same authentication, token and user features.
+The only difference is how the component is rendered.

+The Modal component is recommended as it provides the quickest development experience for providing login and registration flows into your app with the least disruption to your codebase.
+The Inline component allows you to render the resulting form inside your app in whatever way is best for you, but there are some caveats to understand.
+These will be discussed below in the [Inline section](#using-the-inline-component).

 ## Technical Requirements

 1. Node.js v16 or higher